SurenBono/Decode_AbstractPolygon_Area/README.md

 # Decode_AbstractPolygon_Area
-.. find location in a abstract predefined area like Map Coordination
+Ways to find point in a abstract predefined area like Map Coordination

-- Example: Find Country name and Timezone from Coordinate based on abstract polygon predefined area
+- Example: Find Country name and Timezone from Coordinate based on abstract map vertex in polygons predefined area.
+- Requires large database and process capabilities for the entire Globe.
+- Small area test

 - Big help from
 https://chat.openai.com/